sproffer/copilot_java/README.md

-Experimenting colipot
+Experimenting colipot.

-Creating several commonly used modules
+Creating several common modules, to see whether they will be collected in.